 The road to empowerment with your body and the way you eat is not through victimization and torture.
 The negative self-talk and internal dialogue are really just our inner child crying out for help.

 That child is asking for compassion and nurturing.
 Not to be told that it is less than.

 When there is an actual child crying, the mother doesn’t yell at it.
 She doesn’t call it names or put it down in hopes that it will stop crying.
 Its mother shows it love, compassion, empathy, and nurturing until the child feels comforted and safe again.

 Once I understood the damaging effects my negative self-talk had I put all of my energy into transforming it into self-love.
 I said things to myself even if I didn’t fully believe them yet.

 You are loved.
-And safe.
+Safe.
 You are good enough.

 I had to turn the volume up on these affirmations as loud as I could.
 The negative self-talk didn’t go away completely.
 But at the very least it was drowned out a bit.

 Self-love became my daily mantra.
 And slowly but surely that cause had an effect on my life.